K-PaaS/application-platform-guide-eng/install/service/webide.md

 [SERVICE_INSTANCE] : Name of the service instance to create
 ```

--If there is a service you want on the Marketplace, apply for a service (Provision).
+-If there is a service you want on the Marketplace, reqyest for a service (Provision).

 > $ cf create-service webide dedicated-vm webide-service
 ```